markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 }
 ```

-We need to cast the count of elements `items.len()` from the type `usize` to the type `f64`, because we can't divide a float value by an integer value.
-Remember: Rust is the strongly typed language.
+We need to cast the count of elements `items.len()` to the type `f64`, because Rust can't just divide a float by an integer.
+Remember — Rust is the strongly typed language.

 Otherwise the code is simple enough.

 ## Finding MD5 checksum of byte array

-Let's imagine that you've downloaded a very big file from the internet.
+Let's imagine that you've downloaded a very large file from the internet.
 You want be sure that the file hasn't corrupted during the download.
 How can you check it?

-One of the simplest and fastest way is the comparing of *checksums* — *signatures* — *digests*.
-Checksums are short numbers simple to compare.
+One of the simplest and fastest way is the comparing of *checksums* also known as *signatures* or *digests*.
+Checksums are short numbers that can be just compared.
 They are calculated by mixing values of bytes of the source file.

 Author of the file can calcualte its signature and publish it together with the link.
 After the downloading you can also calculate your signature and compare it with the original value.

 Equality of signatures mean equality of files.
 Or maybe not.

 Due to signatures are more shorter than source files sometimes they can be equal even if files are different.
-To reduce the probability of collisions we can use enough long signatures, for example 128-bit instead of 32-bit.
-Also we need enough mixing algorithm to avoid cases when `signature("abc")` equals to `signature("bac")` or `signature("cab")`.
+To reduce the probability of collisions we should use enough long signatures, for example 128-bit instead of 32-bit.
+Also we need the algorithm protected against signatures forgery.

 Nowdays the MD5 considered not so reliable method.
-But it's well-known and it's enough simple to learn how to implement such kind of algorithms.
+But it's well-known and enough simple to learn how to implement such kind of algorithms.

 ### RFC-1321

 The MD5 algorightm has been described in the [RFC-1321](https://www.ietf.org/rfc/rfc1321.txt).
-Although the document has title "Request For Comments" actually it's a kind of a standard and it has reference implementation of the algorithm on the C program language.
+Although the document has title "Request For Comments" actually it's a kind of a standard and it has reference implementation of the algorithm in the C program language.

 So we'll can check our implementation.

 ### Mixing in short

+Although the MD5 is used to calculate checksum of byte array (actually, bit array) internally it works with 32-bit unsigned integers.

+We will call them *words*.

+Resulting checksum is the 128-bit value that can be represented as four words.
+In RFC-1321 these words are named `a`, `b`, `c`, and `d`.

+The algorithm converts the stream of source bytes to stream of source words, converting each four bytes to a single word.

+The mixing is performed by *chunks* or *blocks*.
+The algorithm proceeds 16 words on each step.

+It calculates new values of `a`, `b`, `c`, and `d` based on their old values, 16 words from input stream, and values from almost random array `t`.

+At the end the algorithms proceeds short tail of input stream that shorter than 16 words.

 ### Digest